When I grow up I want to be… a stay at home dad so that I can always be at home with my children and have lots of fun with them.

 At first it was hard for her to play with the other children because she was always looking after the youngest, Lou, and making sure they were all fed and taken care of.

 Zee never had the opportunity to go to school when she lived with her mother so we started home schooling her in the Hearts That Hope Home School.
 In the beginning she didn’t know how to hold a pen and she had no idea what the primary colours are, let alone an understanding of the basics such as letters and numbers.
-But in just three years she has come so far.
-She now attends a special private school with small classes, and started reading and grasping basic math.
-We are so proud of how much she has progressed in just a few short years and excited to see how far she can go.
+Unfortunately because of the delay in her foundational learning she wouldn’t be able to get a Senior Certificate.

 Sonny, Zee’s younger brother, is such a delightful boy with bundles of energy.
 We’ve loved having him in our home since day one.
 We have never seen Sonny in a bad mood and he seldom pushes the boundaries.
 He always wants to help out around the house and is the first person to run up to greet visitors.

 He is always in the mood to be outdoors having fun.
 Sonny loves fishing, riding bikes or scooters and skateboards.
-We started homeschooling him in June 2015, he has progressed so well that he is now thriving in a main stream private school.
+We started homeschooling him in June 2015, he has progressed so well that he is now thriving in a main stream government school.
+He is currently in Grade 9 at Northwood Boys High School.
 He does have ADHD and still struggles with controlling his emotions but he is a wonderful boy.
-He is currently in Grade 5 at Eden Academy and loving his school.

 When I grow up I want to be… a scientist and study people, cars and houses.